Webinar on the Medicare PFS Final Rule. Sign up.

 Whether you're creating an in-house CCM program or partnering with a trusted CCM service, your focus should be on creating a welcoming, supportive patient experience.

-Providing assistance with the following can enhance the patient experience:
+Providing assistance with the following can enhance patients’ access to healthcare and help keep them engaged:

-• Regular check-ins: Conducting remote check-ins with your patients at times that suit their schedules is a great way to ensure you're meeting their needs.
+• Regular check-ins: Conducting remote check-ins with your patients at times that suit their schedules is a great way to make healthcare more accessible.
+ChartSpan offers call scheduling so patients can decide when they’d like to hold their CCM calls each month.

-ChartSpan is the largest CCM managed service provider in the country.
-Our turnkey care coordination program helps health care providers effectively coordinate care to improve patient outcomes and increase access to quality care while simultaneously increasing practice revenue.
+ChartSpan is the largest fully-managed CCM service in the country.
+Our turnkey care coordination program helps healthcare providers improve patient outcomes and increase access to quality care while simultaneously increasing practice revenue.*

 We strive to improve health outcomes by increasing engagement between providers and patients.
 When you choose to implement a CCM program with ChartSpan, we'll take the workload off your staff's shoulders so you can focus on the everyday responsibilities of running your clinic.

 Most practices that attempt to implement an in-house CCM program only manage to enroll about 10% of their eligible patients.
-However, when you partner with a CCM provider, your enrollment rate will increase significantly due to the resources, technologies and processes they use.
-On average, ChartSpan averages an over 60% enrollment rate in the clinics we work with.
+On average, ChartSpan averages 45% enrollment for the clinics and health systems we work with.

-ChartSpan provides end-to-end support for many types of practices, from primary care providers, specialties, FQHCs and RHCs — we handle the CCM process from start to finish so you can tend to your patients without interruption to your daily workflows.
+ChartSpan provides end-to-end support for many types of practices, from primary care providers to specialty practices, Federally Qualified Health Centers and Rural Health Clinics.
+We handle the CCM process from start to finish so you can tend to your patients without interruption to your daily workflows.

 Contact ChartSpan for More Information

-Partnering with ChartSpan opens access to Chronic Care Management for all your eligible patients.
-Our expert care staff will become an extension of your care coordination team so your patients with chronic conditions have access to clinicians whenever they need it.
+Partnering with ChartSpan opens access to Chronic Care Management for all of your eligible patients.
+Our expert care staff will become an extension of your care coordination team, so your patients with chronic conditions have access to clinicians whenever they need it.

 Empower your providers and delight your patients!